bkimminich/it-security-lecture/slides/01-06-security_mgmt_and_org.md

 ---

-# Exercise 6.2 (:pushpin:)
+# Exercise 6.2

-1. Does you employer and/or university have a Security Awareness program?
+1. Does your organization have a Security Awareness program?
 2. What kinds of activities or trainings are employed?
 3. How are these trainings conducted with the employees?
 4. Are there dedicated employee groups who receive any special trainings?
-5. Read take a stand Bruce Schneier's article
-   [On Security Awareness Training](https://www.darkreading.com/risk/on-security-awareness-training/d/d-id/1139381)
+5. Read and make up your own opinion on Bruce Schneier's article [On Security Awareness Training](https://www.darkreading.com/risk/on-security-awareness-training/d/d-id/1139381) (:house:)

 ---